able-app/docs/controls/ε elements/button.md

 - Small
 - Medium (default)
 - Large
-- Dynamic - The width AND height can be set to any value, this differs from the others with FIXED heights.
+- Dynamic - The width AND height can be set to any value, this differs from the others which have FIXED heights.

 **States**